 The Counterintuitive Cladding

 Justly or unjustly, we in the green building movement are often viewed as self-righteous.
-Most often we are on the forefront of the truth, introducing new building methods and specifying materials that not only protect the environment, but improve building quality.
+Most often we are at the forefront of the truth, introducing new building methods and specifying materials that not only protect the environment but improve building quality.
 Other times we get it wrong.
-For example, in pursuit of energy efficiency we wrapped interior walls in plastic sheathing to prevent air infiltration.
+For example, in pursuit of energy efficiency, we wrapped interior walls in plastic sheathing to prevent air infiltration.
 This unwittingly trapped moisture in the walls, promoting mold and causing “sick building syndrome.”
 But we learned, and we fixed it.

 It’s harder when we’re wrong about something that contradicts our favorite beliefs.
 We remain staunchly unwilling to look askance at finishes we love, such as brick and bamboo, and even less likely to reconsider those we love to hate, such as vinyl siding, even when our beliefs are proven wrong.

 Some in the green building community reflexively reject vinyl siding because it’s a plastic finish.
-They believe it’s made of petroleum, releases dioxin during manufacture, and that it is flimsy-none of which is true.
-And what’s worst, it’s, well… you know, made of plastic and, well… Yes, it is plastic, but that does not constitute environmental sin.
+They believe it’s made of petroleum, releases dioxin during manufacture, and that it is flimsy – none of which is true.
+And what’s worst, it’s, well… you know, made of plastic and, well… Yes, it is plastic, but that does not constitute an environmental sin.
 Every major green building certification program allows vinyl siding and awards points for its use.

 Why the contradiction between popular lore and the most stringent certification programs?
 Because intuition can be wrong, and how we feel about a product – like it or not – does not always reflect the truth.